Opens an external site in a new window

 👨👨👧👧 Using Svelte #each Blocks #

 You use Svelte each blocks to cycle through arrays and array-like objects.
 For example, in our code we have an array of RGB colours and display them to the browser, one-by-one.
-On top we make use of destructuring and Svelte const directives within the each block to simplify the code.
+On top, we make use of destructuring and Svelte const directives within the each block to simplify the code.
 If you are new to Svelte, it would be well worth cloning the app and adding extra features to cement your understanding.
-Anyway take a look at the video and do let me know how you use the code.
-If you are a Svelte pro also let me know how you optimise the code even further.
+Anyway, have a look at the video and do let me know how you use the code.
+If you are a Svelte pro also let me know how you optimize the code even further.

 📹 Using Svelte Each Blocks: Video #